LEAD aND TORONTO'S DRINKING WATER

 In its ruling, the Court of Appeal did confirm that the Trust was created by the provincial Legislature which can re-legislate as it sees fit.
 The Government of Ontario must act to update the legislation to protect this substantial asset for the benefit of the public, with public oversight and transparency, as it was originally intended and governed for many years.

-Please consider filling out the Friends of Toronto Public Cemeteries’ Petition at www.friendstpc.org/petition.html
+For more information, including the Friends of Toronto Public Cemeteries’ Petition, go to www.friendstpc.org/petition.html

 LPRO is not directly involved in this effort, however since this is a well-known, much used and much loved property in midtown Toronto, we will continue to monitor and report on FTPC’s efforts.